mrfoxie/mistrysiddh-beta/source/_posts/Face-Detection.md

 recognizer.save("trainer.yml") # and from above training we will be saving it in a single file called trainner.yml
 ```

-{{<alert theme="info">}}

-Remember one thing is that if the numbers of images are more or your processing speed is low then it may take hours also.
-The less number images result in less accuracy same as for more numbers of images there accuracy level will be more.

-{{</alert>}}

 As we have completed our `train-faces.py` we will run it and train our project so that we can recognize our faces, so now go to your cmd and `type py tain-faces.py` and wait until you get this message